gabriel-caixeta/udacity-data-structures-notes/README.md

     - can start at the root, or any other node
     - is the worst case scenarion for a BST
     - search, insert, delete all take linear time -> O(n)

+## 10. Set
+- A kind of collection, similar to a list, but that doesn't allow element repetition
+- There is no particular order

+## 11. Hash Maps
+### 11.1 Maps
+- Defining characteristic is the key-value structure
+- Is a set based data structure
+    - the keys in a map are a set

+### 11.2 Hash Functions
+- A hash function is any function that can be used to map data of arbitrary size to fixed-size values.
+The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
+The values are usually used to index a fixed-size table called a hash table.
+Use of a hash function to index a hash table is called hashing or scatter storage addressing. - [Source](https://en.wikipedia.org/wiki/Hash_function)
+- Collisions: happens when the hash function returns the same value for two different inputs
+    - Store in a bucket. instead of storing a value, you store a collection of the values with the same hash code in the same bucket
+- It often requires a compromise between a wide spread array (uses more space), or a shorter array with larger buckets (can end up in a linear time complexity in the worst case scenario)